kegaming860/scam/README.md

-This is aan example of a scam pop-up website
+This is an example of a scam pop-up website